Distributing scripts to macOS devices using Workspace ONE UEM

 Note: If you have just logged into your macOS device, it may take a few minutes for the script to execute.

-2. You can also check the execution status in the Workspace ONE UEM console by selecting Devices, and then List View.
+2. You can also check the execution status in the Workspace ONE UEM console by selecting Devices.

 3. Click a macOS device in the list, and then select Scripts.